spozun/cerner-32-days-of-code/README.md

 Day 22 - addition.bf - Actual logic in Brain-F, not just character output.
 This program adds 2 numbers, which is quite tricky.

 Day 23 - some_coffee.coffee - Showing off how succinct coffeescript is.
 However ES6 pretty much puts them out of business.

+Day 24 - engineering_productivity_Ook.Ook - It's OOK!
+The sound babboons make, and also an esoteric programming langauge!